zhaozyi/DasmotoArtCraft/README.md

 # DasmotoArtCraft
-built a simple website for a fictional arts and crafts store.
+Built a simple website for a fictional arts and crafts store.